John Oliver Exposes Trump’s Tell for When He Has No Plan Whatsoever

 After several weeks off, John Oliver returned to the Last Week Tonight desk on Sunday.
 And, given the overwhelming chaos of the Trump administration, as well as a series of catastrophic natural disasters both stateside and abroad, there was quite a bit of ground to cover.

-The comedian briefly acknowledged the devastation in Florida and the Caribbean wreaked by Hurricane Irma before addressing one of the biggest news stories of the past week: President Trump’s decision to end DACA, or the Deferred Action for Childhood Arrivals—an Obama era immigration policy allowing those who entered the country illegally as minors a two-year grace period to apply for work permits and avoid deportation.
-The program affects some 800,000 people, many of whom arrived in the U.S. as children.
+The comedian briefly acknowledged the devastation in Florida and the Caribbean wreaked by Hurricane Irma before addressing one of the biggest news stories of the past week: President Trump’s decision to end DACA, or the Deferred Action for Childhood Arrivals—an Obama-era immigration policy allowing those who entered the country illegally as minors a two-year grace period to apply for work permits and avoid deportation.
+The program covers some 800,000 people, many of whom arrived in the U.S. as children.

-On the latest edition of Last Week, Oliver confronted how President Trump has absolutely no plan in place to handle these Dreamers (named after the DREAM Act), and that his “plan” basically boils down to: immigrants bad, Obama bad.
+On the latest edition of Last Week, Oliver confronted how President Trump has absolutely no plan in place to handle these DREAMers (named after the DREAM Act), and that his “plan” basically boils down to: immigrants bad, Obama bad.

 “They have to go.
-We will work with them, they have to go,” then candidate Trump told NBC’s Chuck Todd of Dreamers in 2015.
+We will work with them, they have to go,” then-candidate Trump told NBC News’ Chuck Todd of DREAMers in 2015.
 “We will do it, and we will expedite it so people can come back in…Chuck, it will work out so well, you’ll be so happy.
 In four years you’re going to interview me and you’re going to say, ‘What a great job you’ve done, President Trump.’”

 Cue Oliver: “But that is not a plan!
-Saying they have to go, but then they can maybe come back in, and ending sounding like he’s trying to hypnotize Chuck Todd: ‘It will work out so well, you’ll be so happy, in four years you’re going to say ‘what a great job you’ve done, President Trump,’ now when I snap my fingers you’re going to wake up and wet your pants.’”
+Saying they have to go, but then they can maybe come back in, and ending sounding like he’s trying to hypnotize Chuck Todd: ‘It will work out so well, you’ll be so happy, in four years you’re going to say ‘What a great job you’ve done, President Trump,’ now when I snap my fingers you’re going to wake up and wet your pants.’”

 Indeed, regarding President Trump’s recent decision to end DACA, The New York Times reported that, “As late as one hour before the decision was to be announced, administration officials privately expressed concern that Mr. Trump might not fully grasp the details of the steps he was about to take…”